KelianB/microservices-rentstream/README.md

 ## Testing

-Navigate to the `/test` directory and run `npm run build && npm start`.
+Navigate to the `/test` directory and run `npm i && npm run build && npm start`.

 # Technical info

 We use an express gateway in front of all other services to handle authentication.
 Since this is a prototype, creating users is handled directly using the admin endpoints provided by express gateway.
 In reality, another service would have to be created so we have more control.

+# Documentation

+## Service: Catalog

+`GET /catalog` : lists all available movies.

+`GET /catalog/:id` : get a movie by ID.

+`GET /catalog/:title` : search movies by title.

+## Service: Renting (Authenticated)

+`GET /renting`: lists the rentals of the authenticated user.

+`GET /renting/rent`: rent a movie by ID for the authenticated user.
+Body: {movieId: number}

+`POST /renting/price/:movieId`: set the price for a movie.
+Body: {price: number}

+`GET /renting/price/:movieId`: get the price for a movie.

+## Service: Streaming (Authenticated)

+`GET /streaming/:movieId`: attempt a stream a movie (for this prototype, simply returns whether or not the operation is allowed).
+This will only succeed if the authenticated user has rented that movie in the past 30 days.

 # Usage